 As unusual as it may seem, it often happens in unsprayed and intact (virgin) female dogs.

 If your female dog starts experiencing Pseudocyesis, keep calm and take her to your veterinarian.

-If your female furry friend starts experiencing Pseudocyesis, keep calm and simply take her to your local veterinarian.
-A proper understanding of pseudo-pregnancy, as well as a timely visit to the vet are the best things you can do for an ideal and clean resolution to the whole situation.
+A proper understanding of pseudo-pregnancy and a timely visit to the vet are the best things you can do for an ideal, clean resolution to the whole situation.

 How to Identify False Pregnancy in Dogs

 (Pseudocyesis or phantom pregnancy)